 Things to know before you go

-- On-street parking near the school is very limited, especially on Pettygrove St. Your best defense is to plan to arrive early enough to park and walk a couple of blocks.
+- On-street parking near the school is very limited, especially on Pettygrove St. This year, parking is available at Montgomery Park, located six blocks from Chapman at 2701 NW Vaughn St. If you decide not to use the Montgomery parking lot, your best defense is to plan to arrive early enough to park on the street and walk a couple of blocks.

 - Do not drive up Pettygrove Street beyond (west of) 26th Avenue: It's a dead end and easily becomes congested to the point of being hazardous.
 Please help the many residents of Pettygrove keep their own daily schedules -- as well as their sanity!